 Ball bearings are expensive and most popular because they’re durable and last considerably longer than other bearing types.
 They do produce more noise, but they are high-performance and very reliable.

-Fluid bearings are the cheapest option you’ll find when it comes to case fans, but they are also very prone to dust buildup, making their lifespan short.
+Fluid bearings are the cheapest option for case fans, but they are also very prone to dust buildup, making their lifespan short.
 It would require a thorough cleaning if they stop functioning.
+Fluid dynamic bearing can give you up to 300,000 hours of lifespan of your PC fan.

 Maglev bearing is becoming more and more popular as it’s more recent compared to other bearing types.
-It’s quiet and high performance and also quite expensive, but it will also last the longest.
+It’s quiet, high-performance, and expensive, but it will last longer.

-Now that you know how many PC fans your PC should have, it’s time to test out the setup which you picked on your PC.
+Now that you know how many PC fans your PC should have, it’s time to test out the setup you picked for your PC.

 The first step in mounting case fans to your PC is determining the airflow direction of the fans.
-Manufacturers usually put arrows on the rims of the case fans, indicating the direction of air.
-If you can’t see these arrows, you can turn on the fans for a bit and feel the airflow by putting your hand behind or in front of the fan.
+Manufacturers usually put arrows on the case fans’ rims, indicating the air’s direction.
+If you can’t see these arrows, you can turn on the fans and feel the airflow by putting your hand behind or in front of the fan.
+As per my research, while installing a PC fan, the front of the fan should be mounted facing the front of the case.

 When it comes to building PCs, the first thing to come to your mind is probably not going to be how many fans you need in a PC.
 But they’re still vital in providing good airflow in your system to increase the lifespan of your PC parts.

-In this article, we answered the question of how many fans a PC should have and gave you all the criteria which you should consider before buying case fans.
+In this article, we answered how many fans a PC should have and gave you all the criteria you should consider before buying case fans.
 For most cases, the 3-fan configuration of two intakes and one outtake fan works best.
-After that, it generally goes into the stage of diminishing returns as the difference in temperature isn’t really worth the cost
+After that, it generally goes into the stage of diminishing returns, as the difference in temperature isn’t worth the cost.

 Frequently Asked Questions